-“You may not need a complete head-to-toe physical, but you should touch base with your physician and make a plan to keep you healthy,” says Dr. Patricia Mayer, a family medicine physician with Kauai Medical Clinic.
+“You may not need a complete head-to-toe physical, but you should touch base with your physician and make a plan to keep you healthy,” says Dr. Anne Dempsey, an internal medicine physician with Kauai Medical Clinic.

 While physical exams are not a one-size-fits-all test, most patients can expect the following during their yearly checkup:

 - Blood pressure screening – Every three to five years beginning at age 18 through age 40.
 Annually after age 40.

 - Pap smears – For women starting at age 21.
 Every three years for ages 21-29, and every five years for those ages 30-65 if an HPV test is done at the same time.

 - Chlamydia screening – For sexually active women ages 15-25.

 - Annual mammogram – For women starting at age 40.

 - Colon cancer screening – For both men and women starting at age 50.

 - Cholesterol and diabetes screenings – Periodically for both men and women, depending risk factors, starting by age 45 at the latest.